hako-mikan/sd-webui-regional-prompter/prompt_en.md

 nsfw, (worst quality:1.6), (low quality:1.6), (normal quality:1.6), monochrome
 [(black:1.5)::3] BREAK BREAK (dark,transparent, black, blue:2)
 ```
 Umbrellas and bags tend to be predominantly black in the data the model was trained on, so caution is required when specifying colors for them.
-In this case, we've added a prompt to prevent the umbrella area from becoming black.
+In this case, we've added a prompt to prevent the umbrella region from becoming black.
 The reason there are two BREAKs is because nega is enabled. [(black:1.5)::3] prevents the image from becoming black before the region specification by the prompt begins.
 In the region specification by the prompt, the calculation of the region is not valid until the third step.

 Now, with similar region specification, the prompt becomes as follows, and we were able to obtain a result where the colors were properly separated.